stpf99/artists-music-organize-scripts/README.md

 --dir DIR  //source dir

--rmt Text   //text for exclude /trim from name (for example "Artist - track.mp3" will be "track.mp3" only when you pass "--rmt Artist"
+--rmt Text   //text for exclude /trim from name (for example "Artist - track.mp3" will be "track.mp3" only when you pass "--rmt Artist"